Tivoli Brewery Company (building): History

-When Loraine Good, the final Good descendant, died in 1965, Carl and Joseph Occhiatio purchased the Tivoli-Union Brewery from the estate.
+When Loraine Good died in 1965, Carl and Joseph Occhiatio purchased the Tivoli-Union Brewery from the estate.
 The brothers immediately faced hardship when the Platte River flooded in 1965, damaging the brewery.
 One year later, a labor strike set the business back exponentially.
 In April 1969, the Tivoli Brewery closed for business.
 Until Tivoli closed, it was the second oldest continuously operating brewery in the country with Pennsylvania's Yuengling brewery being the only brewery with an existence surpassing that of Tivoli.

 After years of abandonment it was converted into a shopping center in the mid 1980s by architectural firm HOK.
-For some years, the property housed AMC 12-theater operation, later the Starz FilmCenter, which hosted the Denver Film Society's annual Denver Film Festival from 2001-2011.
+For some years, the property housed AMC 12-theater operation, later the Starz FilmCenter, which hosted the Denver Film Society's annual Denver Film Festival from 2001 to 2011.

 Today, the building is home to the Tivoli Student Union of the Auraria Campus, serving as a student center for the Metropolitan State University of Denver, the University of Colorado Denver, and the Community College of Denver.
 While it is now used as meeting rooms and student group offices, many of the historic features still remain, including the copper brewing kettles and a barrel lift that is visible from two levels.

 Tivoli Brewing Co. has since been revived in 2012.
 The brewery serves as the center of the brewing and beer industry education programs at the schools that share the Auraria campus.